Darius J. Brown: Career

 Between June 2010 and January 2011, Brown was a constituent relations specialist for Connections, a nonprofit state contractor.
 From 2011 to 2016, Brown worked as an independent contract lobbyist for Connections and other companies.
 He became vice president of constituent relations for Connections in November 2016.

 In 2012, Brown was elected to the Wilmington City Council to represent the 3rd district.
 He unsuccessfully ran for city treasurer in 2016.

 Delaware Senate

 Brown was elected to the Delaware Senate in 2018 after winning 2,115 votes (38.4%) in a four-way primary with no opponent in the general election.
 He is the second African-American man to be elected to the Delaware Senate.
 He was appointed chair of the Senate Judiciary Committee, and The News Journal described him as one of the "champions of criminal justice reform" for his actions while chair.
 He was removed as chair following his May 2021 arrest for domestic violence accusations.
-In 2021, Brown was hired as Executive Director of the Wilmington HOPE Commission, a not-for-profit organization which aims to lower recidivism by helping ex-offenders re-enter society after leaving prison.
+In 2021, Brown was hired as executive director of the Wilmington HOPE Commission, a not-for-profit organization which aims to lower recidivism by helping ex-offenders re-enter society after leaving prison.

-In 2024, Brown was selected to join the Criminal Justice Reform cohort of the Future Caucus Innovation Fellowship, a bipartisan coalition of Gen Z and millennial lawmakers interested in creating policies to improve the criminal justice system.

 In 2024, Brown was the only Democrat in the State Senate to oppose a bill formally abolishing capital punishment in Delaware.